Stravaiger Poetry

 Thar sléibhte na tíre ar a dtugtar Éire

-Shíl mé ar mo shinsir féin a tháinig romham
+Shíl mé ar mo shinsir féin, a tháinig romham

 Is sa nóiméad aonair sin a scaoileadh mo bhrón